-Our aim is for active transport to be the preferred mode for short journeys in our urban areas.
+Our aim is for active transport to be the preferred mode for short journeys in urban areas for those who are able.
 Longer journeys should be easily and safely completed by linking modes with public transport.

 We are fortunate to have iconic and attractive longdistance walking and cycling trails, as well as urban walking and cycling networks in our region.